buddyboss/buddyboss-platform/src/readme.txt

 = BuddyBoss usage telemetry =

-Optional, anonymous usage tracking used to help improve the product.
-It is disabled/anonymous by default and only runs if you opt in.
-When active, non-personal environment data is periodically sent to `https://www.buddyboss.com/usage-tracking/` — including an anonymous site identifier, site URL, WordPress/PHP/MySQL versions, the list of installed plugins and themes with versions, and which BuddyBoss components and integrations are active.
+Optional usage tracking used to help improve the product.
+It is disabled by default and no data is sent until a site administrator enables it in the admin settings.
+When enabled, non-personal environment data is periodically sent to `https://analytics.buddyboss.com/wp-json/wp/v1/bb-telemetry` — including an anonymous site identifier, site URL, WordPress/PHP/MySQL versions, the list of installed plugins and themes with versions, and which BuddyBoss components and integrations are active.
 Your admin email address is included only if you explicitly allow it.
 This service is operated by BuddyBoss.
+More information: https://www.buddyboss.com/usage-tracking/
 Terms of Use: https://www.buddyboss.com/terms/
 Privacy Policy: https://www.buddyboss.com/privacy/